kurtosis-tech/zzz-deprecated-eth2-merge-kurtosis-module/README.md

 	// The number of validator keys that each CL validator node should get "numValidatorKeysPerNode": 64,

+    // The number of extra validator keys should be generated, useful to join the network from outside kurtosis "numExtraValidatorKeys": 64,

 	// This mnemonic will a) be used to create keystores for all the types of validators that we have and b) be used to generate a CL genesis.ssz that has the children
 	//  validator keys already preregistered as validators "preregisteredValidatorKeysMnemonic": "giant issue aisle success illegal bike spike question tent bar rely arctic volcano long crawl hungry vocal artwork sniff fantasy very lucky have athlete"